Sergei Sheydeman: World War I

 In November 1914, the 2nd Army took part in the Battle of Łódź.
-Sheydeman was not able to prevent the encirclement of Lodz and on 20 November 1914 he was removed from command by General Nikolai Ruzsky for his misunderstanding of the situation.
+Sheydeman was not able to prevent the encirclement of Łódź and on 20 November 1914 he was removed from command by General Nikolai Ruzsky for his misunderstanding of the situation.
 On 5 December 1914, he officially relinquished command of the 2nd Army to General Vladimir Vasilyevich Smirnov, and took command of the 1st Turkestan Army Corps.